Here’s a question that still haunts many – “Is cold calling still effective?”

 Now, let’s look at another way to raise buyers’ curiosity during the cold call.

-One of the most dreamy and persuasive words is the word “imagine.”
+One of the most dreamy and persuasive words is “imagine.”

-The word imagine makes us react due to what’s known as mirror neurons.
-We don’t need to personally experience something to feel it because of mirror neurons.
+We don’t need to personally experience something to feel it.
 And if you can get people to feel something, you can get them to act.
 So, on your next call, draw the prospect in with your imaginary scenario to make a sale.

 Script 19: